scionproto/scion/doc/dev/design/NAT-address-discovery.rst

 the goal to also support NAT traversal techniques such as NAT hole punching SCION-based servers and peer-to-peer scenarios.

-Also note that the NAT issue only exists for traffic between separate ASes.
-If both the client and the server are located within the same AS, the server can simply send returning packets to the underlay source address of the client (which is visible to the server in this case).
+Furthermore, the proposed solution involving border routers is only necessary for traffic between separate ASes.
+For intra-AS traffic, the NAT problem can be solved by changing the endhost implentation such that returning packets are always sent back to the underlay source address (which may be a NAT'ed) instead of the SCION source address.
+This is possible since within the local AS, the underlay headers do not change during transit as opposed to the inter-AS case.
+We note that this only works for servers listening on ports that are not routed through a SHIM dispatcher.
+However, we hope that by the time our solution rolls out, SHIM dispatchers would have become obsolete.

 The implementation on the protocol level could be done in several ways: